santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/hazard/fundamentals.rst

    An assumption about the environment / clinical process where the app will be used.

    :type: AADLString
-   :example: "There are no alarms that need forwarding."
+   :example: "There are no device-based alarms that need forwarding."

 .. note::
    The names of the context and assumption properties are ignored by the report generator.